siddhantbhagat8/recipe-calorie-analysis/README.md

 The p-value from this test was nearly 0.0 which means that we __reject the null hypothesis__ and conclude that missingness of `ratings` __depends__ on `calories`

 #### Minutes and Rating
-**Null Hypothesis:** There is no difference between the mean minutes of recipes with missing ratings and those with ratings **Alternate Hypothesis:** There is a difference between the mean minutes of recipes with and without ratings.
+**Null Hypothesis:** There is no difference between the mean minutes of recipes with missing ratings and those with ratings.

+**Alternate Hypothesis:** There is a difference between the mean minutes of recipes with and without ratings.

 **Test Statistic:** Absolute difference in the mean minutes of the two groups.
-We choose this test statistic because `minutes` and `ratings` are both numerical variables
+We choose this test statistic because `minutes` and `ratings` are both numerical variables.

 The selective dataframe in use has a `rating_missing` column to help conduct the test: